adela/streaming-example/README.md

  data folder.
 Each position is mapped to an existing cluster as part as this job.

 ## Config
 The class contains some placeholders for the Kafka brokers and the Kafka topic.
-You must have a topic already created and one or more Kafka Brokers
+You must use a Kafka topic already created and one or more Kafka Brokers

-val BrokersList = "<YourBrokerListsHere>" //host:port,host:port
-val Topic = "<YourTopicHere>"

 ### Note